oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/platforms/environments.md

 OpenShift can be a cloud platform or can be deployed on premises.

-Operator 3.4.0+ is certified for use on OpenShift Container Platform 4.10.4+, with Kubernetes 1.23+.
+- Operator 3.4.0+ is certified for use on OpenShift Container Platform 4.10.4+, with Kubernetes 1.23+.
+- Operator v3.4.4 is certified for use on:
+  - OpenShift Container Platform 4.9.50 with Kubernetes 1.22, RedHat OpenShift Mesh 2.3, and Istio 1.14.
+  - OpenShift Container Platform 4.11.0 with Kubernetes 1.24, RedHat OpenShift Mesh 2.3, and Istio 1.14.

 To accommodate OpenShift security requirements:
 - For security requirements to run WebLogic Server in OpenShift, see the [OpenShift]({{<relref "/security/openshift.md">}}) documentation.